8 Coed Adult Recreational Softball Rules

 Courtesy runners can be used from home plate but cannot run for the batter until after the batter has made contact with the ball.
 The umpire will draw a line for the courtesy runner to stand behind when running for the batter.
-The courtesy runner must be the last out girl out for all players.

 After the ball is hit, the batter must not begin running toward 1st base if they have a pinch runner.
-In the case that the batter tags 1st base before their pinch runner, they will be called out.
+In the case that the batter tags 1st base before their pinch runner, they will be called as out.

 There is no home run limit per team on a nightly basis.
 When a home run is hit, the player must touch all bases unless otherwise instructed by the umpire.
 Teams are expected to recover their own home run balls.